AimRT/AimRT/document/sphinx-en/tutorials/plugins/opentelemetry_plugin.md

 ## Common Practices

-OpenTelemetry focuses on data collection and standardization.
-For data usage/storage/visualization/alerts, we recommend:
-- Prometheus + Grafana for metrics
-- Jaeger for distributed tracing
+OpenTelemetry has a clear positioning: unifying data collection and standard specifications.
+It does not cover how data is used, stored, displayed, or alerted.
+Currently, we recommend using Prometheus + Grafana for Metrics storage and display, and Jaeger for distributed trace storage and display.
+For detailed information about OpenTelemetry, Prometheus, and Jaeger, please refer to their respective official websites.

 ### Collector

-Typical production deployment uses local OpenTelemetry Collector for aggregated reporting.
-Download from [opentelemetry-collector](https://github.com/open-telemetry/opentelemetry-collector) or use Docker.

-Sample collector configuration:
+Generally, if each service on a machine reports separately, it can lead to performance waste.
+In production practice, a local collector is usually used to gather all reporting information locally before uniformly reporting to a remote platform.
+OpenTelemetry officially provides a collector, which can be downloaded as a binary executable from the [opentelemetry-collector official website](https://github.com/open-telemetry/opentelemetry-collector) or installed via Docker.

+Before starting the collector, a configuration file is needed.
+Refer to the following:
 ```yaml
 receivers:
   otlp: